samodom/UIKitSwagger/Docs/AutoLayout.md

 #### Aspect Ratios

 The dimensions of a view can be constrained to a particular aspect ratio with or without an offset.
-These functions create and apply the necessary constraints, then return them to the caller for use as variables.
+These functions create and activate the necessary constraints, then return them to the caller for use as variables.

 Methods on NSLayoutConstraint:
  - `constrainWidthToHeight(CGFloat, CGFloat) -> NSLayoutConstraint`